R Interface Examples¶

 library("genieclust")

-Let’s consider the Sustainable Society Indices dataset that measures the Human, Environmental, and Economic Wellbeing in each country.
+Let’s take the Sustainable Society Indices dataset that measures the Human, Environmental, and Economic Wellbeing in each country.
 There are seven categories on the scale \([0, 10]\).

 # see https://github.com/gagolews/genieclust/tree/master/devel/sphinx/weave